Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/idf.md

 ****[IDF = identifier ]****

-Default 32-character identifier of the file for the partner.
+Default 32- character identifier of the file for the partner.

 This parameter offers the possibility of designating a generic name for each partner when the IDF in the object does not exist in the parameter